The Eager Educators

 All classes meet for 15 or 16 week semesters.

 Communicate with Sara thru email@example.com.

-The American History IEW course offered by Kim Hines would be a great complement to this course.
+The World History IEW course offered would be a great complement to this course.

 Sara Carey has a B.A. in History for Secondary Education from Maryville College, Maryville, TN; an M.A. in History from Duquesne University, Pittsburgh, PA; and an M.P.S.
 (Master of Pastoral Studies) in Parish Life and Administration from Loyola University, New Orleans, LA.
 She has a teaching license for the state of Tennessee in Social Studies 7-12 and Government 7-12 (current through 2018).
 She spent two years teaching for Helicon, an agency that provides education to youth in state custody.
 After moving to Crossville, she taught Western Civilization and U.S. History at Roane State Community College for 8 years at their Cumberland County, Scott County, Oak Ridge, and Fentress County locations.
 She has been the Director of Religious Education at St. Alphonsus Catholic Church in Crossville since 2000, working closely with children, youth, families, and adults in all areas of faith formation and education.

 Minimum of 5 students needed – $3 per class for 15 weeks — $45 for the class, plus teacher’s materials